adsmi-miccai/adsmi-miccai.github.io/README.md

 # adsmi-miccai.github.io
-Official website for the MICCAI 2024 ADSMI workshop
+Homepage for the MICCAI 2024 ADSMI workshop